sean-rowe/team-pattern/README.md

 1. **Documentation**: The compliant Worker includes comprehensive docstrings covering Summary, Remarks, Example, Throws, See, Parameters, and Returns.
 2. **Single Responsibility**: Focuses solely on core transformations without mixing in business logic decisions.
-3. **Error Assertions**: Utilizes dedicated Error class methods for validation instead of direct validation.
+3. **Error Assertions**: Utilizes dedicated Error class methods that leverage Investigators for validation instead of direct validation.
 4. **No Branching**: Avoids conditional logic, delegating decisions to Investigators.
 5. **Immutability**: Creates new state objects rather than modifying existing ones.
 6. **No Additional Methods**: Contains only the `process` method.
 7. **No Worker Chaining**: Does not call other Workers.
-8. **Clear Validation**: Uses a separate Error class for assertions.
+8. **Clear Validation**: Uses a separate Error class that relies on Investigators for assertions.
 9. **State Management**: Employs Pydantic models with `frozen=True` for immutability.
 10. **Focus on Transformation**: Concentrates solely on data transformation without mixing in business logic decisions.

 ---

-## 2. Fetchers
+## Fetchers

 **Fetchers** manage data access and retrieval, abstracting the complexities of external systems and providing clean interfaces for data consumption.
 They do not create state objects but return one or more Pydantic models representing the extracted data.
 Fetchers do not handle errors; any errors encountered bubble up to be managed by the system executing the Delegator.